songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - LMs with a Voice: Spoken Language Modeling beyond Speech Tokens
 - Textually Pretrained Speech Language Models
 ## ASR/ST
+- BESTOW: Efficient and Streamable Speech Language Model with the Best of Two Worlds in GPT and T5
 - Listen Again and Choose the Right Answer: A New Paradigm for Automatic Speech Recognition with Large Language Models
   - ACL 2024
 - Unveiling the Potential of LLM-Based ASR on Chinese Open-Source Datasets